DomGallego/sales-call-uptake-classification/README.md

 # Sales Call Uptake Classification

-This project leverages machine learning to predict whether a sales call will be accepted based on numerous input features.
+This project uses and compares different classical machine learning models to predict whether a sales call will be accepted based on numerous input features.
 The workflow—from data exploration and preprocessing to model training, evaluation, and hyperparameter tuning—is implemented in a Jupyter Notebook.

 ## Project Structure